It takes a long time to make old friends, and for some of us, it can be really hard to make new ones, especially as we get older.

 How Many Friends Do You Need?

-At this Empty Nester stage in your life, how many friends do you really need…or want, for that matter?
+At this Empty Nester stage in your life, how many friends do you need…or want, for that matter?

 Is there a certain number of friends that you’re happy having?
 Of course there’s no right or wrong answer, as it’s different for everyone.